CentreSecuriteIA/textbook/docs/index.md

 ### **PART 2 : TECHNICAL PROBLEMS**

+!!! info ""
     In this part, we dive into the specific technical challenges of AI alignment.
 We start with the problem of Reward Misspecification, which occurs when the reward function given to an AI agent fails to properly capture the intended goals.
 We explore key concepts such as optimization, Goodhart's Law, and different approaches to learning human preferences, such as learning by imitation and feedback.

     Next, we address the problem of Goal Misgeneralization, where an AI agent may learn unintended goals that differ from those intended by its designers.
 We examine important concepts such as mesa-optimization, inner alignment, and deceptive alignment.
 This part aims to provide a deep understanding of the main technical challenges in AI alignment and sets the stage for exploring research paradigms in the next part.

 ---